What is a Trust Account?

 - This third party is known as the trustee and the party for whose benefit trustee manages the assets or funds is known as the beneficiary.

 - The trust doesn’t have any of the powers with respect to the property until the beneficiary transfers the assets or the funds into a trust account.
 Generally, a bank or the other financial institution in existence acts as the custodian of the assets of the trust.

 - These custodians place the assets in the trust account under the name of the trust.
 After that, all the distributions and expenses which are related to the beneficiary will be done from this account only.

 - “Funding the trust” is one of the most important features of the trust account.
 It is the process under which the funds or assets are transferred to trust.
 If the ownership of property is not transferred to trust, it has no power to manage the same.

-- It is mandatory that the trustee is a mentally competent adult who has a responsibility of handling a trust account.
+- It is mandatory that the trustee is a mentally competent adult who has the responsibility of handling a trust account.

 - A trustee has full authority with respect to making any type of changes in the account except in case specifically mentioned otherwise in the agreement that states otherwise.

 - It is the fiduciary duty of the trustee to act in the best interest of beneficiaries.

 - According to the state laws prevailing in the particular state, it is the responsibility of the trustee to file annual tax returns.
 It may at the request of the beneficiary have to file regular accounting.